Legislative Framework and Procedures

 - increased responsiveness by airlines to the needs of consumers, including an increased range of choices and benefits; and

 - growth in Australian tourism and trade; and

 - the maintenance of Australian carriers capable of competing effectively with airlines of foreign countries

-Click on the links above to download a copy of the Regulations.
+Click on the link above to download a copy of the Regulations.
 The Explanatory Statement is also available for downloading.

 In allocating capacity, the Commission assesses the merits of claims by applicants under specified public benefit criteria.
 These criteria are detailed in Policy Statements issued, from time to time, by the Minister.

 The Minister’s Policy Statement of 20 March 2018 came into effect on 28 March 2018, the date of gazettal.

 The Explanatory Memorandum is also available for downloading.

 The Commission has published procedures for making determinations allocating available capacity and for reviewing existing determinations.
 The procedures are designed to be consistent with the requirements of the legislation and with the principles of natural justice.
 They are intended to give applicants and other interested parties procedural fairness, ensure that the Commission's processes are as open as possible, and provide guidance to anyone wishing to apply for, or make submissions about, an allocation of air route capacity.